nkahoang/adobe-cif-extension-sample/exercise-00/tutorial-00-setup.md

 	wsk property set --apihost adobeioruntime.net --auth <Your auth code> --namespace <Your namespace>
 	```

-5. In the cloned `commerce-cif-magento` directory, go to the `customer-deployment` folder.
+5. In the cloned `commerce-cif-magento` directory, go to the `customer-deployment` directory.

 6. Copy the `credentials-example.json` file to `credentials.json` file.